Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 $105,000

-Women working full-time earn approximately 82 cents for every dollar earned by men.
-Here is what the data actually says — and what it does not.
+Women working full-time earn approximately 82 cents for every dollar earned by men overall.
+But the gap is not uniform across age groups — it starts small and widens significantly as careers progress.
+Here is what the data actually says at every age bracket.

 Men (Full-Time Median)